What types of gambling are legal in Delaware?

 Today, there are two ways to make sports bets in Delaware.
 Parlay cards are sold at some Delaware Lottery retailers.
 Straight bets, all exotics, and all other sports, must be wagered at one of the state’s three racinos.

-Online Sports Betting in Delaware
+Delaware Online Sports Betting

 Online sports betting is not yet legal in Delaware.
 Current state laws restrict wagering to land-based casinos, but lawmakers have indicated an interest in exploring new avenues for sports wagers.
 Online sports betting, mobile betting and possibly retail betting are all possibilities – in the future.